evert/evert.github.com/_posts/2015/2015-12-09-switching-to-linux.md

 ------

-I'd write down the pros and cons for the various models I've looked at, but frankly the only ultra-portable laptop with great linux support I ran into appeared to be the Dell XPS 13.
+I'd write down the pros and cons for the various models I've looked at, but frankly the only ultra-portable laptop with great Linux support I ran into appeared to be the Dell XPS 13.

-Dell sells a ['Developer edition'][16] that even comes with Ubuntu preinstalled.
+Dell sells a ['Developer edition'][16] that even comes with Ubuntu pre-installed.
 That's not just a positive sign that it works, it tells me it's 'official support', which generally is a hard to find for Linux systems.
 Dell shamelessly describes the XPS 13 as a Macbook Air replacement, and that happened to be